Business Loan Rates – What You Should Know

 While interest is simply the cost of borrowing, APR is all-inclusive.

-It factors in interest rate and all the associated fees and costs associated with your loan.
+It factors in interest rate and all the associated fees and costs associated with a business loan.

 It gives a true picture of how costly or cheap your loan is.
 Ensure that you know the APR upfront before signing the loan agreement form.